noahehall/multicloud/providers/aws/services/compute/ec2.md

 ### instance (hardware) types

-- determines the blend of hardware capabilities:
+- determines the blend of hardware capabilities
   - compute
   - memory
   - network resources
+    - bandwidth allocation
+    - packet per second capabilities
+    - abcd
+- burstable: provide a baseline level of CPU utilization with the ability to burst CPU utilization above the baseline level.
+- fixed performance: provide fixed CPU resources; applications such as video encoding, high-volume websites or HPC applications
+- instance family abreviations, e.g. t#, c#, m#, etc
+  - #: indicates the generation of the instance
+  - m: memory
+  - g: graphics
+  - c: compute
-- optimizations
+  - t: burstable

+#### general purpose

-  - general purpose: balanced hardware capabilities
+- balanced hardware capabilities
 - apps that use resources in equal/dynamic proportions e.g. a webserver

+##### burstable

+- provide you with the most cost-effective way to run a broad spectrum of general purpose applications that have a low-to-moderate CPU usage but require full access to very fast CPUs when they need them
+- large-scale micro-services, web servers, small and medium databases, data logging, code repositories, virtual desktops, development and test environments, and business-critical applications.

+#### compute

-  - compute: high perf processors
+- high perf processors
 - anything compute intensive, e.g. batch processing, media, web servers, machine learning, etc

+#### memory

-  - memory: processing large data sets in memory
+- processing large data sets in memory
-    - e.g. databases, in memory caches, real-time data anlytics
+- e.g. databases, in memory caches, real-time data analytics

+#### accelerated

-  - accelerated: use hardware accelerators (co-processors)
+- use hardware accelerators (co-processors)
 - e.g. scientific computing, finance, graphics processing, pattern matching, etc

+#### storage

-  - storage: high performance R/W to large data sets on local storage
+- high performance R/W to large data sets on local storage
 - e.g. nosql dbs, in-memory databases, transactional dbs, data warehousing, search, analytics

-  - HPC: high performance computing
+#### HPC: high performance computing

 - e.g. large/complex simulations and deep learning workloads

-- instance family abreviations, e.g. t#, c#, m#, etc
-  - #: indicates the generation of the instance
-  - m: memory
-  - g: graphics
-  - c: compute
+#### ebs optimized

+- provides the best performance for your EBS volumes.
+- use an optimized configuration stack and provide additional, dedicated bandwidth and capacity for EBS I/O.
+- minimizes contention between Amazon EBS I/O and other traffic from instances

+##### ebs-optimized by default

+- no need to enable EBS optimization and no effect if you disable EBS optimization.
+- an instance should provide more dedicated EBS throughput than your application needs else, the connection between EBS and EC2 can become a performance bottleneck.

+##### ebs-optmized support

+- EBS optimization is not enabled by default
+- enable when you launch these instances or after they are running.

 ### instance size